 Do you ever wonder why God compares us to sheep in the Bible?
 Is it that we are cute and cuddly like them, or is there more to the comparison?
 There has to be a reason why Jesus refers to Himself as the Good Shepard and us, His sheep.

 After much research, I found out why we are like sheep in the Bible.
 Some of these reasons are funny and heartwarming.
 And some are just downright shocking that we are so alike.

 1. Sheep have no sense of direction

 Many people say sheep are stupid.
 Let’s just say they have no sense of direction–at all.
 In fact, they will follow whoever is leading them.
 Even if it leads them off a cliff.
 Remember the question, “If your friend jumps off a cliff, would you do it too?”
 Well, they actually would…

 This is a real news story I found online.
 In Eastern Turkey, about 1500 unattended sheep fell off a cliff while the shepherds were eating breakfast far away from the flock.

 The first 400 fell to their death in a ravine, but the remaining 1100 were saved because the first 400 broke the fall.
 The first 400 sheep were a big, fluffy cushion for the other sheep.
-It sounds like a good commercial for toilet paper.
+It sounds like a good commercial for toilet paper, huh?

 Apparently, this is what happened: The sheep in the back couldn’t see past the sheep in front, so they were unaware of what was ahead.
 The sheep in front couldn’t stop because the sheep in the back were pushing them forward.